lambdaprime/xfunction/README.md

-xfunction - Java library which provides set of extensions for standard Java APIs:
+**xfunction** - Java library which provides set of extensions for standard Java APIs:

 - ThrowingRunnable, ThrowingSupplier, ThrowingFunction and others
 - functions to convert lambdas which throw checked exceptions to unchecked ones
 - currying for lambdas
 - XML query/update utilities using XPath
+- md5 method which returns String
+- extension for HttpClient.Builder which allows to make insecure connections
+- ...

 lambdaprime <id.blackmesa@gmail.com>